Bourke Street

 • Improved amenity: Create connected, landscaped spaces throughout the site to foster a sense of place, community and wellbeing for residents and visitors alike.

-SNSWLHD is responsible for the relocation of all health services previously delivered from the site, including services such as the hydrotherapy pool, hospice beds, hospital care and programs such as Narcotics Anonymous (NA) and Alcoholics Anonymous (AA).
+SNSWLHD is responsible for the relocation of all health services previously delivered from the site.

 • The site layout has been shaped by a genuine commitment to achieving positive social, heritage and planning outcomes, as well as by the decision to retain and repurpose key buildings.
 These existing structures have guided the placement of new buildings, open spaces and access points, ensuring the design responds sensitively to the site’s heritage, character and physical constraints.
 The result is a cohesive, well-connected precinct that balances respect for the site’s past with a forward-looking vision for its future.